audenna/url-shortening-service/README.md

     yarn dev
     ```

-4. The server should now be running on `http://localhost:3000`.
+4. The server should now be running on `http://localhost:3000` or on the specified port in the .env file.

 ## Endpoints